I-k-a-r-o-s/Movie-Explorer/README.md

-This is a test web application created using tutorials, AI programs and self taught skills.
+This is a test web application created using tutorials, AI and self taught skills.

 ## Project Setup